Rubber elasticity: The Molecular Kink Paradigm for rubber elasticity

-There are three distinct molecular mechanisms that produce these forces, two of which arise from changes in entropy that we shall refer to as low chain extension regime, Ia and moderate chain extension regime, Ib.
+There are three distinct molecular mechanisms that produce these forces, two of which arise from changes in entropy that is referred to as the low chain extension regime, Ia and the moderate chain extension regime, Ib.
 The third mechanism occurs at high chain extension, as it is extended beyond its initial equilibrium contour length by the distortion of the chemical bonds along its backbone.
-In this case, the restoring force is spring-like and we shall refer to it as regime II.
+In this case, the restoring force is spring-like and is referred to as regime II.
 The three force mechanisms are found to roughly correspond to the three regions observed in tensile stress vs. strain experiments, shown in Fig. 1.

 The initial morphology of the network, immediately after chemical cross-linking, is governed by two random processes: (1) The probability for a cross-link to occur at any isoprene unit and, (2) the random walk nature of the chain conformation.
-The end-to-end distance probability distribution for a fixed chain length, i.e. fixed number of isoprene units, is described by a random walk.
+The end-to-end distance probability distribution for a fixed chain length (i.e. fixed number of isoprene units) is described by a random walk.
 It is the joint probability distribution of the network chain lengths and the end-to-end distances between their cross-link nodes that characterizes the network morphology.
 Because both the molecular physics mechanisms that produce the elastic forces and the complex morphology of the network must be treated simultaneously, simple analytic elasticity models are not possible; an explicit 3-dimensional numerical model is required to simulate the effects of strain on a representative volume element of a network.